+The editorial images market size to cross USD 587 million by 2024, growing at a CAGR of 5% during the forecast period.
 The media landscape is changing again and so is the outlook toward revenue streams among media and publishing companies.
 As consumers move away from the paid TV and consuming ads, large media companies are witnessing declining revenues.
 Thus, the focus is back on offering “superior journalism” as opposed to depending on heavy visual content-based assets such as ads, thereby driving up the value of the images and consecutively revenues.
 That is shifting interest from commercial to editorial images.
 Publishers are increasingly speeding up their updates, requiring a greater number of pictures to support the development of a story in real-time.
 Players that can deliver at lightning speed and standing up to the TV channels’ instantaneous coverage can certainly witness constant growth.
 While North America is currently leading the market, China and India will be among the fastest-growing markets during the forecast periods due to their current state of the economy and increased accessibility to relevant imagery.

 Another trend is multilocalism, characterized by a demand for images that reflect local happenings, people, communities, brands, cultures, and products.
 As publishers begin to offer more niche content, the need for localized pictures is expected to increase.
 For instance, for Adobe Stock, queries for ‘globalism’ and ‘migration’ went up 173% and 90% respectively in 2018, indicating that the demand is not “flat” or one-size-fits-all anymore.